 (A) The payment rates established by the Ohio department of job and family services (ODJFS) shall apply to all providers of publicly funded child care.
-These rates are shown in the appendix to this rule entitled "Payment Rates for Providers of Publicly Funded Child Care."
+These rates are shown in appendix A to this rule entitled "Payment Rates for Providers of Publicly Funded Child Care."

 (B) For the purposes of this rule "provider" means licensed child care centers, licensed type A home providers, licensed type B home providers, certified in-home aides, approved child day camps as defined by rule 5101:2-18-01 of the Administrative Code, programs licensed by the Ohio department of education, and border state child care providers who are licensed, certified or otherwise approved by the border state to provide child care services.

 (C) The payment rate for providers shall be the lower of the following:

 (1) The provider's customary charge to the public.

 (2) A rate that is shown in the appendix to this rule.

 (D) The rate determined in paragraph (C) of this rule shall be used as the base rate to calculate any applicable additional payment amounts pursuant to paragraphs (J) to (M) of this rule.